erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-A search for a suitable digit size and multiplier started, mostly done by using programs that try multipliers for safe prime numbers, and estimates spectral scores.
+A search for a suitable digit size and multiplier started, mostly done by using programs that try multipliers for safe prime numbers, and estimates spectral scores, such as [CPRNG].

-When the generator is balanced, that is, the multiplier `A` has got about `Bits` bits, the spectral scores are the best, apart from the problem in 3 dimensions.
-But since a scrambling function would be needed anyway there was an opportunity to try a not quite balanced 32-bit digit and a 27-bit multiplier, since a 32-bit digit is a comfortable unit to generate.
+When the generator is balanced, that is, the multiplier `A` has got about `Bits` bits, the spectral scores are the best, apart from the known problem in 3 dimensions.
+But since a scrambling function would be needed anyway there was an opportunity to try to generate a comfortable 32-bit digit using a 27-bit multiplier.

 With such slightly unbalanced parameters, the spectral scores for 2 dimensions also gets bad, but the scrambler should solve that too.